 Where do I buy them?

 In Sapporo these were for sale pretty much everywhere, pharmacies, discount stores and train stations were easy places to find them as they were prominently placed.
 I imagine the snow festival was an optimal sales time for them.
-We subsequently found them in stores around Japan, mostly things like the 100 yen stores (eg Daiso), sometimes in the corner stores like 7-eleven and regularly in the discount pharmacies that had the big bins of products.
+We subsequently found them in stores all around Japan, mostly things like the 100 yen stores (eg Daiso), sometimes in the corner stores like 7-eleven and regularly in the discount pharmacies that have the big racks and bins of products drawing you in.
 In winter if you’re obviously foreign and ask for something that sounds anything like ‘kairo’ I’m sure they’ll be able to help you.

 Recently I’ve been looking for these in Australia and they are pretty hard to source in stores.
 I have a form of arthritis that causes intermittent pain in various joints and heat is a big help in achieving comfort without increased medication.
 I’ve found that Daiso internationally do stock kairo but the brand in Queensland has some issues with not heating up enough.
 I’ve tried two different sizes from two stores and while Daiso staff are good and they have a fair replacement policy they don’t really seem interested in looking into the issue.
 Having said that I’m told the ones sold in Daiso Victoria which are under different store ownership work fine, just like the ones in Japan.

-You can also buy a similar product under the brand Hotteeze from a few physio’s and online, they sell at a higher price working out around $2.50 per use but honestly, I really am finding they are worth it and they do last over 12 hours.
-Alternatively Amazon have these Kiribai brand kairo from Japan that have good reviews but I haven’t tried these ones myself yet.
+You can also buy a similar product under the brand Hotteeze from a few physio’s and online, they sell at a higher price working out around $2.50 per use but honestly, I really am finding they’re worth it and they do last over 12 hours.
+These are the ones they stock in Amazon Australia, the packaging generally looks very similar to this despite there being many brands available.

 With winter settled into the southern states and the Australian and New Zealand ski season underway I’m sure there would be many uses for these within Australia as well as on our travels.